ScenarioHunting/website/index.md

   <li> Perfect complementary for Mob Programming </li>
   <li> Leads to faster development, but more accurately </li>
   <li> Focuses you on what deserves your attention </li>
-  <li> Minimizes gap between visual modeling and implementation </li>
+  <li> Minimizes the gap between visual modeling and implementation </li>
   <li> Minimizes cognitive switching penalty </li>
 <!--  <li> Let code scream the design</li>
   <li> Code smarter, not harder</li>